Liqwid-Labs/agora/agora/Agora/Effect/README.md

 levels can be bridged with Plutarch\'s [PConstant and PLift](https://github.com/Plutonomicon/plutarch/blob/master/docs/Typeclasses/PConstant%20and%20PLift.md).
-A `PTryFrom` instance is also required to parse raw \`PData\` from validator into the specified datum of effect Validator.
+A `PTryFrom` instance is also required to parse raw \`PData\` from validator into the specified datum of effect validator.

 ## Effect Datum